 I didn't know about this program, but would have qualified.
 Will you reimburse me?

-Funds are not available for procedures or treatments that have been performed.
+Funds are not available for procedures or treatments that have already been performed.
 The VET Fund does not assist with already incurred vet bills.

 What if I don’t have a veterinarian?